msmur/blog/content/dev/making-sense-of-idempotency/one.md

 you [Stripe](https://docs.stripe.com/api/idempotent_requests)).
 That argument is made purely on the basis of what is being returned to the client.
 In this case, repeatedly returning a `500` ignores side effects[^2] that the server may have made as a result of the initial request.
-Transient errors are ubiquitous and not all side effects are as easy to roll back as a database transaction.
-For example:
+Transient errors are ubiquitous and not all side effects are as easy to roll back as a database transaction.[^3] For example:

 ```mermaid
 sequenceDiagram